AJofEarth321/ThoughtWave-WIP/README.md

-ThoughtWave is a non-profit exploratory program that enables youth to develop their own personal meditative process.
+ThoughtWave is a responsive ReactJS application for an exploratory youth meditation program.

 This is a responsive front end ReactJS application.